Finally, the big day, after 5 years of preparation, Mylène cast off and set off in pursuit of her dream. The ocean awaits!

 North Atlantic Crossing by Rowboat (2013)

-Attracted by the sea and dreaming of one day being a navigator, Mylène Paquette learned about ocean rowing.
-Then, as the result of a disturbing conversation with a seriously ill child, she decided to change her life around.
-On November 12, 2013, after 129 days at sea, 10 capsizes and waves taller than 12 metres, Mylène Paquette became the first North American to cross the North Atlantic Ocean by solo rowing, from Canada to France.
+Attracted by the sea and driven by a desire to become a navigator, Mylène Paquette discovered ocean rowing.
+She then chose to change her life following a deeply moving conversation with a seriously ill child.
+On November 12, 2013, after 129 days at sea, 10 capsizes, and waves exceeding twelve meters, Mylène Paquette became the first person from the American continent to cross the North Atlantic Ocean solo by rowing, from Canada to France.

-Mylène develops a punishing seasickness in the very first days, but rapidly regains her bearings.
-After only two days, she acclimates to her new environment.
-The first week’s navigation conditions are quite variable and force her to shelter inside her quarters or to use her sea anchor to maintain her position when facing headwinds.
-As the days pass, she becomes more at ease with her maneuvers.
-As though making it through a rite of passage, she conquers the sea.
+Mylène suffers from relentless seasickness during the first days, but she quickly finds her bearings.
+After just two days, she acclimates to her new environment.
+Sailing conditions during the first week vary greatly, forcing her to take shelter inside her cabin or deploy her sea anchor to hold position against headwinds.
+As the days pass, she grows increasingly confident in her maneuvers.
+And like a rite of passage, she earns her place at sea.

 BIG WAVES

-The ocean depths reach more than 331 feet at this location.
-Mylène imagines the universe beneath her.
-A moonscape despoiled by intensive fishing, where the too frequent passage of trawlers has driven away the fauna and destroyed the abundant flora of bygone days.
-Or an underwater mountain with a graveyard of sunken ships to which the sea refused passage.
+The seabed reaches depths of more than 331 feet here.
+Mylène imagines the world beneath her: a lunar landscape abandoned by intensive fishing, where the frequent passage of trawlers has driven away wildlife and destroyed once-abundant flora.
+Or perhaps an underwater mount with a graveyard of shipwrecks to which the sea has granted no passage.

-Rowing.
-Advancing little under a gloomy sky.
-Rowing.
-Advancing rapidly and making progress beneath the sun.
-Rowing.
-Observing the birds and the impatient dolphins.
-Rowing.
-Coming up alongside a family of whales.
-Rowing.
-Watching the whales encircling the boat.
-Rowing.
-Worrying.
-Rowing.
-Marvelling.
-Rowing.
-Preparing the boat for the next drop in level.
-Rowing.
-Taking a bath manually, outside, surrounded by whales.
+Row.
+Make little progress under a gloomy sky.
+Row.
+Move quickly and advance under the sun.
+Row.
+Observe birds and impatient dolphins.
+Row.
+Share the waters with a family of whales.
+Row.
+Watch whales circle the boat.
+Row.
+Worry.
+Row.
+Marvel.
+Row.
+Prepare the boat for the next depression.
+Row.
+Take a mitten bath outside, surrounded by whales.

 HUMBERTO – FIRST CAPSIZE